Vansh-Agrawal18/Blinkit_Sales_Analysis/README.md

-# Blinkit Power BL Sales Dashboard
+# Blinkit Power BI Sales Dashboard
 ## Overview
-Welcome to the Blinkit Power BL Sales Dashboard repository!
+Welcome to the Blinkit Power BI Sales Dashboard repository!
 This powerful tool is designed to provide a comprehensive and detailed view of our sales performance.
 The dashboard enables teams to make data-driven decisions by offering clear insights into various Key Performance Indicators (KPIs) and additional analytical metrics.

 ## Key Features
 The dashboard features an intuitive, user-friendly design that allows users to drill down into the details of sales performance.
 The key metrics include: